At a Glance

 ✨Showcase Your Technical Expertise

-Be prepared to discuss your experience with electrical protection schemes and your proficiency in AutoCAD.
-Highlight specific projects where you designed protection systems or worked on SLDs and block protection diagrams.
+Be prepared to discuss your experience with HV protection schemes and your proficiency in AutoCAD.
+Highlight specific projects where you've prepared SLDs or block protection diagrams, as this will demonstrate your hands-on knowledge and suitability for the role.